Outdoor clothing and equipment manufacturer

 |Mammut Sports Group AG|

 Fair Wear Foundation's (FWF) mission is to improve labour conditions in the garment industry.
 It is an international verification initiative dedicated to enhancing workers' lives all over the world.
 They work closely with a growing number of companies that produce clothing and other sewn products and that take responsibility for their supply chain.
-FWF keeps track of the improvements made by the companies it works with.
-And through sharing expertise, social dialogue and strengthening industrial relations, FWF increases the effectiveness of the efforts made by companies.
+FWF keeps track of the improvements made by the companies it works with using its annual Brand Performance Check.
+In 2020 this company was rated 'leader'.

 Greenpeace is calling on Mammut to stop using toxic chemicals in their products, claiming that the company knowingly releases dangerous chemicals such as PFCs into the environment when they manufacture their products.